offGustavo/md-agenda.nvim/README.md

 - You cannot add the repeat indicator to both of them at the same task.

 **Repeat Indicator Types**:
-- "+": Shifts the date to, for example one month (+1m) after the scheduled time or deadline.
+- "+": Shifts the date to, for example, one month (+1m) after the scheduled time or deadline.
 It can be still in the past and overdue even after marking it.
-- "++": Shifts the date by for example, at least one week (++1w) from scheduled time or deadline, but also by as many weeks as it takes to get this date into the future.
+- "++": Shifts the date by, for example, at least one week (++1w) from scheduled time or deadline, but also by as many weeks as it takes to get this date into the future.
 - ".+": Shifts the date to, for example, one month (.+1m) after today.

 **Repeat Indicator Intervals**: